falcopr/docker-x2go/README.md

 docker build --tag docker-x2go:latest .
 ```

-It will generate an ssh key at start up and add it to
+It will generate an ssh key at build time and add it to
 `/home/docker/.ssh/authorized_keys` in the container.

 ```